-The main causes of dehydration are lack of the intake of water or increased water loss because of some illness or injury.
+The main causes of dehydration are lack of intake of water or increased water loss because of some illness or injury.

 Thirst and dehydration should not be confused.
-While thirst reminds us that we should intake water, dehydration can potentially be life-threatening medical condition that doesn’t always have thirst as a symptom.
+While thirst reminds us that we should intake water, dehydration can potentially be a life-threatening medical condition that doesn’t always have thirst as a symptom.

 When the weather is hot, always make sure that your dog gets a lot of fresh and clean water, and if it’s an outdoor dog, make sure it has a lot of shade where it can cool down 🙂

 If you notice any of these symptoms contact your vet ASAP!

 Get this Signs of Dehydration in Dogs Poster for your clinic or classroom.

 Signs of Dehydration in Dogs

 Dogs are supposed to drink water like a human as well as urine.
 They should also be able to conserve water by shutting down their kidneys if they run low on fluids.
 In instances where dogs have not been adequately hydrated, there are signs that may be present, such as panting and drooling or even vomiting.